The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ## Playstyle

 High similarity to Dragoon with simple GCD structure at a glance.
-However, SAM is a job that is capable of an extremely high skill ceiling due to its flexibility in its Kenki usage.
+However, SAM is a job that is capable of an extremely high skill ceiling due to flexibility in its Kenki usage.
 This is a job that emphasizes using the complete toolkit given the circumstances.
 Samurai manage two different resources to do heavy damage, Sen and Kenki.

 Every time SAM completes a certain GCD combo, its corresponding Sen is collected; there are three types of Sen to collect: